 - Feel free to remove the skin from your chicken pieces prior to marinating them for a leaner option!

 - Feel free to substitute Wild Garlic Pesto with any pesto you've got available.

 - Pesto Mayo - simple mixture of pesto & mayonnaise is a perfect little dip served on the side of the chicken.
 It goes ever so well with roast or sautéed potatoes.

-Have you tried my Roast Chicken with Wild Garlic Pesto & Shallots?
+Have you tried my Roast Chicken Traybake with Shallots & Wild Garlic Pesto?
 Leave a comment at the bottom of this post, I love reading them!

-I’m linking my Roast Chicken with Wild Garlic Pesto & Shallots with the following pages:
+I’m linking my Roast Chicken Traybake with Shallots & Wild Garlic Pesto with the following pages:

 Cook Once Eat Twice hosted by Corina at Searching for Spice